 How to Request Piedmont Medical Records the Easy Way

 Your medical information is legally yours, but it is stored in a medical record that belongs to the provider or health care facility responsible for its safekeeping.
 This shouldn't pose a problem, but it does if you don't know the proper procedure for obtaining those records.
-Getting Piedmont medical records is no problem if you have help from DoNotPay.
+Getting is no problem if you have help from DoNotPay.

 DoNotPay is an AI-powered app that can help with many issues a person may experience regularly.
 It can also help with problems people rarely experience and therefore don't know how to navigate.
 For example, DoNotPay has helped people get their medical records not only from Piedmont but also from Baptist, Mercy, Kaiser, and Cleveland medical facilities.